 These Utah-based lessons and primary sources are geared for upper elementary and secondary students.
 They offer local examples of major themes in American and Utah history, world history, geography, economics, earth science/ecology/environmental studies, and more.

-The Utah Division of State History offers free primary source sets on major themes in Utah, U.S., and World history.
+The Utah Historical Society offers free primary source sets on major themes in Utah, U.S., and World history.
 Use them to explore immigrant experiences, diversity, racial and ethnic relations, Americanization, conflict and cooperation, economics, industrialization, transportation, migration, labor, and women's history.

 Lesson plans for grades 4 & 5 (but adaptable for older students) that use the primary and secondary sources available at Jarvie Ranch (near Vernal, Utah) to teach about the human history and natural history of this important landmark.

-Engage your students in primary source analysis activities by Dr. Jeffrey D. Nokes, author of Building Students' Historical Literacies: Learning to Read and Reason with Historical Texts and Evidence (2013).
+These primary source inquiries are developed by Dr. Jeffrey D. Nokes, BYU Department of History.
+Nokes is the author of Building Students' Historical Literacies: Learning to Read and Reason with Historical Texts and Evidence (2013).
+Topics include Pioneer Day, the Bear River Massacre, the Downwinders, and more.

 Primary Source Sets curated by the Utah State Archives which include historical context, discussion questions, and primary source examples for both elementary and secondary school students.